 In 2002, Anand joined the faculty at Mary Washington College as an associate professor and Director of the Speaking Intensive Program.
 Excited to be a part of the Mary Washington community, Anand enjoys working with MWC students and faculty, and looks forward to working with the SI program.

 Anand’s areas of specialty in communication studies include visual rhetoric, argumentation, rhetorical criticism, rhetorical studies of science and public address.
 He teaches a variety of courses in speech, including public speaking, small group communication, argumentation, and upper-level courses in communication and rhetorical theory, including Environmental Rhetoric, Visual Rhetoric, and Intellectual Foundations of Communication.

-Dr. Tim O’Donnell, Director of Debate
+Dr. Tim O’Donnell, Professor of Communication

 Dr. John Morello, Assistant Vice President for Academic Affairs

 John T. Morello received his Bachelors degree in government from the College of William and Mary in 1970.
 He earned a Masters of Arts degree in speech from Northern Illinois University in 1972, and a Ph.D. in speech communication form Wayne State University in 1979.

 He was appointed to the position of instructor of speech and director of debate at Madison College (now James Madison University) in 1972, and was promoted to assistant professor in 1979, and to associate professor in 1984.
 In 1986, he accepted a position as associate professor of communication at Simpson College (Iowa) where he developed a new major program in communication studies.